 Biography

-Ana Martín Gil is the program coordinator for the Edward P. Djerejian Center for the Middle East.
-She contributes to and supports the ongoing research activities of the center’s fellows and scholars.
-Her research focuses on migration management and refugee issues in the Middle East and North Africa, as well as Mexico and Central America.
-She is also interested in human rights, foreign policy, sustainability and climate change.
+Ana Martín Gil is the research manager for the Edward P. Djerejian Center for the Middle East.
+Her research focuses on migration, refugees, and human rights in the Middle East and North Africa, as well as Mexico and Central America.
+Other research interests include foreign policy, sustainability, and climate change.
+She also manages the Baker Institute Migration Initiative and the Middle East Energy Roundtable.

 Martín Gil holds a master’s degree in global affairs with a concentration in international political development from Rice University.
 She received her bachelor’s degree in translation and interpretation from Universidad Pontificia Comillas in Madrid.